wardog1uk/mikro/Basic Commands.md

 # Mikro Assembler BASIC Commands

+Below is a list of commands that can be used with Mikro Assembler, along with their descriptions and examples.
+These commands can also be invoked using BASIC shortcuts by entering the first letter and holding shift while entering the second letter.

  - [ASSEMBLE](#assemble) - assemble the source code
  - [AUTO](#auto) - automatically provide line numbers
  - [DELETE](#delete) - remove specified lines